yvan-allioux/RSA-in-3-lines-of-perl/README.md

 To build the Docker image run:

 ```
-docker build -t rsa-encryption .
+docker build -t rsa-perl .
 ```

 ### Step 3: Run the Perl RSA Script in docker

 #### Using Keys from Generated Files, build docker image

-To run the RSA encryption with keys from the generated files just launch this command, the dockerfile is configured to use `private_key_values.txt` and `public_key_values.txt` :
+To run the RSA encryption with keys from the generated files just launch this command, the dockerfile is configured to use `private.key` and `public.key` in the folder key :

 ```
 docker build -t rsa-perl .